China’s childbirth conundrum sees costs keep people from getting on board for baby boom

 Unlike many developed nations that aged gradually, China’s population is doing so while its economy remains in a transitionary phase.

-By 2023, 15.4 per cent of China’s population was aged 65 or older – a figure that is expected to rise sharply by 2050.
+By 2023, 15.4 percent of China’s population was aged 65 or older.
+This figure is expected to rise sharply by 2050.

 Additionally, “the decline of the total population is a major change in China’s basic development conditions, and it is a situation that has never been encountered when China made plans in the past”, Du said.
+This indicates the childbirth conundrum impacts more than just population decline.
+It thoroughly captures how China’s childbirth conundrum sees costs keep people from getting on board for a baby boom.

 The Chinese population declined by roughly 850,000 in 2022, marking the first decline since 1961.
 Last year, the downward trend continued, falling by 2.08 million to 1.4097 billion, according to official data.